Steeffan/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-In this section we unzip the input data file and load it in a dataset.
+In this section, input data file is uncompressed and loaded in a dataset.
-We convert the column date from character to date (POSIXct).
+Column date is converted from character to date.
-And we show the data structure.

 ```r
 unzip("activity.zip")